martmagi/data-engineering/README.md

 The account created has the login `airflow` and the password `airflow`.

+In order to get Java running in Docker, had to create a Dockerfile following [this guide](https://stackoverflow.com/questions/67268054/how-to-install-java-in-an-airflow-container-using-docker-compose-yaml).

-To start all Airflow services:
+To start all Airflow services in the background:

+`docker-compose up -d --build`

+To start monitoring logs of the running Airflow services in terminal:

 `docker-compose up`

-To check whether all containers started up - `docker-compose up`

 # Accessing the environment